 "This isn't wooing, you know," Harry panted, eyes unfocusing.

-"No," said Harry, trying not to look into Blaise's eyes.
+"No," Harry said, trying not to look into Blaise's eyes.

-"Then what is?" said Blaise.
+"Then what is?"
+Blaise said.
 "Do you want me to buy you sweets and flowers, and send you little love notes?
 Is that what you want?"

-"I'm sure you wouldn't want flowers," grinned Blaise.
+"I'm sure you wouldn't want flowers," Blaise said with a small grin.